 Having relationships with more than one bank partner allows fintechs to find the bank partner up front that best matches their needs and to more easily transition if the time comes to switch or add new banking providers.
-If the platform manages compliance obligations like the KYC onboarding process, it can also result in a faster time-to-market.
+If the platform streamlines compliance obligations like the KYC onboarding process, it can also result in a faster time-to-market.

 Unit is a embedded finance platform.
 That means we help technology companies offer financial features to their customers.

 When we were first building Unit, we had a choice about how to structure our business banking platform.
 Would we try to become a bank?
 Establish a relationship with a single bank partner?
 Require our clients to establish their own bank partnerships?

 Ultimately, we decided that the best way to structure our platform was to support multiple bank partners.
 We wrote about it in our recent blog post, “Why Unit works with multiple bank partners—and how that benefits you.”
 But here’s the short version: